 Generally speaking, partitions are subsets of a file in memory or storage.
-However, Spark partitions have more usages then a subset compared to SQL database or HIVE system.
+However, Spark partitions have more usages than a subset compared to the SQL database or HIVE system.
 Spark will use the partitions to parallel run the jobs to gain maximum performance.
 While we operate Spark DataFrame, there are majorly three places Spark uses partitions which are input, output, and shuffle.

 Key points for optimizing performance with the shuffle partition technique

-- Each partition size should be smaller than 200 mb to gain optimized performance.
+- Each partition size should be smaller than 200 MB to gain optimized performance.

-- Usually, number of partitions should be 1x to 4x of the number of cores you have to gain optimized performance (which means create a cluster matches your data scale is also important)
+- Usually, the number of partitions should be 1x to 4x of the number of cores you have to gain optimized performance (which means create a cluster that matches your data scale is also important)